Spectrsys/cosmo/src/docs/README.txt

 Instructions for installing and running Cosmo are found at
 <http://wiki.osafoundation.org/bin/view/Documentation/CosmoAdministrator>.

+Release notes for this distribution are found in RELEASE_NOTES.txt.

 Legal information is found in LICENSE.txt, NOTICE.txt and in the license/ subdirectory.